dad9489/SFL_Scientific_Exercise/README.md

 The table schema is contained in `db/init.sql`.
 The data is committed to the database all at once in one bulk insert.
 The database name, user, and password must be supplied in the `.env` file for this to work properly.

+For idempotency, the database table is dropped every time the program is run.
+To change this, remove the first line of `init.sql`.

 ## Usage

 To properly run the program, some information needs to be added to the `.env` file.
 The database name, database user, and database password are all